 moderate to severe headache; neck stiffness; no neurologic deficit except cranial nerve...

-The hyperdense MCA sign refers to focal increased density of the middle cerebral artery (MCA) on CT and is direct visualisation of thromboembolic material within the lumen.
-It is thus the earliest visible sign of MCA infarction seen immediately at the time of embolism.
-It is the longitudinal eq...
+The hyperdense MCA sign refers to focal increased density of the middle cerebral artery (MCA) on CT and is a direct visualisation of thromboembolic material within the lumen.
+It is thus the earliest visible sign of MCA infarction as it is seen within 90 minutes after the event 1.
+It is the long...

 Hyperperfusion syndrome after carotid endarterectomy (CEA) or carotid artery stenting (CAS) is a rare complication.